 The Island Honeymoon

 People flock to Zanzibar’s resorts, but Stone Town has a lot of appeal too.
-Explore it on foot and walk through its myriad alleys to discover hidden gems.
+Take a tour of Stone Town to explore this historical town on foot and walk through its myriad alleys to discover hidden gems.
 The architecture is old and the doors on buildings are ornate and beautifully made.

 This type of town developed on the coast of East Africa, further expanded under Arab, Indian, and European influences, but retained its indigenous elements, to form an urban cultural unit unique to this region.

 The Adventurous Honeymoon

 Seeing the aurora borealis, or Northern Lights, is not on many people’s honeymoon bucket lists, but it should be.
 It is a magnificent sight to behold.
 This natural phenomenon is best seen when the nights are extremely cold and there is a clear sky and minimal light pollution.
 It can be seen in Iceland’s capital, Reykjavik, if you take a stroll to the Grotta lighthouse.

 Reykjavik also has a geothermal blue lagoon spa, near the village of Grindavik, perfect for a couple to unwind after trailing the northern lights.
 There is also a ton of Viking history to explore.